bradlet/thompson_rust_os/README.md

 Note: This is also specified as the default for this repository, in `.cargo/config.toml`

 This crate also requires the nightly channel, because it needs to rebuild the `core` library crate for the custom target triple.
+We also need the rust source code available so that we can compile `core` ourselves.

 > rustup override set nightly

+> rustup component add rust-src

 We use the bootloader crate, which implements a basic BIOS bootloader for us, alongside `bootimage` which is provided by the blog creator to link our kernel to the bootloader